h41stur/nina/README.md

   -o, --output          Save a directory containing Markdown file with recon report.
   -A, --all             Permorm all options at once, except -s and -o (which can be added manually) --whois               Perform a Whois lookup.
-  -D, --dns             Search for some DNS information.
+  -D, --dns             Look for some DNS information --spoof               Check if domain can be spoofed based on SPF and DMARC records -a, --axfr            Try a domain zone transfer attack --dork                Try some dorks
-  --spoof               Check if domain can be spoofed based on SPF and DMARC records -a, --axfr            Try a domain zone transfer attack --dork                Try some dorks
+  -s, --subdomains      Do a search for any subdomain registered -p, --portscan        Simple portscan made on https://hackertarget.com/nmap-online-port-scanner --subtake             Check for subdomain takeover vulnerability --ssl                 Extract information from SSL Certificate.
-  -s, --subdomains      Search for any subdomain registered -p, --portscan        Simple portscan made on https://hackertarget.com/nmap-online-port-scanner --subtake             Check for subdomain takeover vulnerability -t, --tech            Try to discover technologies in the page -c, --cors            Try to find CORS misconfigurations -b, --backups         Try to find some commom backup files in the page.
+  -t, --tech            Try to discover technologies in the page -c, --cors            Try to find CORS misconfigurations -b, --backups         Try to find some commom backup files in the page.
 This option works better with -s enabled.